Faran71/personal_trainer_backend/README.md

 2. Install postgreSQL.
 3. Clone the project repository from GitHub.
 4. Import the project into your IDE.
-5. Make a postgreSQL database on your system with the following command `createdb twitter`.
+5. Make a postgreSQL database on your system with the following command `createdb personal_trainer`.
 See the `application.properties` file for the path that the application requires to access the database
 6. Run the project.

 ## The RESTful route endpoints: